 - Full Adder.

-We have read about the Half Adder in detail in the past educative essay.
-Yet we have to recall the full adder’s introduction.
+We have discussed both Half Adder & Full Adder in detail in our previous lectures.
+Yet we have to recall the full adder's introduction:

 4-bit Full Adder

-As the name implies, a four bit full adder can add four input bits.
-The definition of Four bits Full adder is given next:
+As the name implies, a four-bit full adder is used to add four sets of input bits.
+The definition of a 4-bit Full adder is as follows:

 A XOR Gate, is a two input Logical Circuit that give the output HIGH only when the inputs have the values alternating of each other.
 Or else, it is LOW.